Legal

 Bar Council of India Compliance Notice

 As per Bar Council of India Rules, advocates are not permitted to solicit work or advertise.
-This Website is published solely for informational purposes.
+This Website and Portal are published solely for informational and practice-management purposes.
 The information on this Website does not constitute legal advice, nor does accessing it create an attorney-client relationship.

 1. Overview and Scope